build-server-protocol/build-server-protocol/bsp.md

 The best way to read this document is by considering it as a wishlist from the perspective of a language server developer.
-Nothing has been implemented yet and everything is subject to change.
+A proof-of-concept integration between scalameta/language-server and scalacenter/bloop using the Build Server Protocol is in the works.
+Everything in this document is subject to change and open for discussions.
+Including core data structures.
-Consider this document as a starting point for discussions.
+Consider this document as our personal vision for how a bi-directional communication protocol between a build tool and language server should look like.

+The code listings in this document are written using Scala syntax.
+Every data strucuture in this document has a direct translation to JSON and Protocol Buffers.
+See [Appendix](#15-appendix) for schema definitions that can be used to automatically generate bindings for different target languages.

 <!-- TOC -->